-Class Counsel will also ask the Court to approve Service Payments of up to $597,500 in total to compensate the Settlement Class Representatives.
-For the 29 Settlement Class Representatives whose personal devices were forensically imaged and examined as part of discovery in this lawsuit, the request will be $7,500 each.
-For the other 76 Settlement Class Representatives who participated in discovery about their claims and/or about their minor child(ren)’s claims, the request will be $5,000 each.
+The Court also approved Service Payments of $597,500 in total to compensate the Settlement Class Representatives.
+The 29 Settlement Class Representatives whose personal devices were forensically imaged and examined as part of discovery in this lawsuit will be compensated $7,500 each.
+The other 76 Settlement Class Representatives who participated in discovery about their claims and/or about their minor child(ren)’s claims will be compensated $5,000 each.

 The Settlement provides the following benefits to Settlement Class Members:

 Settlement Benefit: Data Security Practice Changes and Commitments by Anthem

 Anthem will enhance its information security practices to help protect the personal information stored on its databases from another cyberattack.
 This will include archiving databases with strict access controls and monitoring requirements, strengthening various data security controls, encrypting certain information, and guaranteeing a specified level of funding for Anthem’s information security.